Loknar/py-iata-lookup/README.md

 	pip install -r pip_requirements.txt

-Open a terminal in this repository and run
+Open a terminal in this repository and start the py-iata-lookup API with

 	python app.py